Meghana-sk/Triangles-quiz/README.md

 # Know about triangles

-#### - It is a web app which takes your stocks bought price, quantity of stocks and current price, returns profit or loss percentage along with absolute value of profit or loss.
+#### - It is a web app which has following features

+- quiz on triangles
+- Hypotenuse calculator
+- Area of a triangle calculator
+- Tells you whether 3 angles entered by user are angles of traingle or not

 #### - Tech stack - HTML, CSS, Javascript